Accidents & Injuries

 that doesn't work.

-Hire an attorney or fill out eviction papers and take the risk.
+Hire an attorney or fill out eviction

 The case most on point is Williams v.
 State, 261 Ga.
 App.
 511, 513, 583 SE2d 172 (2003).
 Williams, involved someone who lived in a shed on his step dad's property.
 Williams was never given a key to the shed, never paid rent and was allowed to stay only if he had a job.
 When he lost his job, his stepfather had him removed without resorting to the eviction process.
 This case went to criminal court when Williams made violent threats to both his step dad and the arresting officer.
+The jury found Williams guilty of criminal trespass, felony obstruction, and simple assault.

 Other Cases That Determine if Someone is a Houseguest and Nothing more than a